 Centering your neutral play around using this set of moves will help you get into an advantageous position.

 For Laura, I’ll usually want to be outside of the opponent’s poking range so I can whiff punish or use EX thunder clap to add pressure safely.
 While I’m at this length, the opponent will likely jump to catch me throwing out thunder claps, so I can anti-air with HP Bolt Charge or st.MP if I was doing nothing.
-But I can also choose to be more aggressive and use st.HP or cr.MP as a poke and cancel into an EX thunder clap, which is + on block.
+But I can also choose to be more aggressive and use st.HP or cr.MP as a poke and cancel into an EX thunder clap, which has frame advantage on block.

 For Vatista, I might just jump or dash back to get distance and throw out a fireball or set up a crystal bomb.
 If they are able to get close to me, I’ll fire off a bomb or use flash-kick to anti-air.
 But I can also anticipate that they’ll advance and use Vatista’s super long 5C poke to catch them off guard.